How Much to Lay a Patio?

 The main benefit of a gravel patio is that it is one of the most affordable materials, which is why it is ideal for large patios and homeowners on a budget.

-One of the downsides of gravel patios is that they are prone to displacement, so are they not ideal for high-traffic gardens.
+One of the downsides of gravel patios is that they are prone to displacement, so they are not ideal for high-traffic gardens.

 They are also not the best option for homeowners with children, as there is the risk of a choking hazard, while also not being the best option for underfoot comfort.